(Original language: Cantonese)

-Between 2003 and 2008, Pak was a visual arts columnist for the Sunday supplement of Ming Pao Daily News.
-He uses this experience to draw inspiration from everyday life, creating thoughtful and playful performances, instructions, and experiments that explore notions of coincidence and uncertainty.
-Staging a seemingly meaningless situation can trigger multiple connections and meanings, while also using humour as a strategy to interrupt the normality of daily life.
+These performances, documented in photographs, exude warmth and connection, contrasting with the anonymity of city life.
+Pak draws on inspiration from everyday life, creating thoughtful and playful performances, instructions, and experiments that explore notions of coincidence and uncertainty.
+Staging a seemingly meaningless situation can trigger multiple connections and meanings while using humour to interrupt daily life’s normality.

 M+ Video Production